 Over the past few years, the UPSC has placed higher weightage on the subject of Environment, Ecology and Biodiversity in its examination syllabus.
-Questions regarding the correct method to prepare Environment for UPSC Exams in rampant.
+Questions regarding the correct method to prepare the environment for UPSC exams are rampant.

-Environment as a subject is ever changing in nature, and there is no one source you can refer to for holistic knowledge on this subject.
-The absence of a concrete study material and probability of unpredictability in questions asked can put any aspirant in an uncomfortable position.
+Environment and ecology as subjects are ever-changing in nature, and there is no one source you can refer to for holistic knowledge on this subject.
+The absence of concrete study material and the probability of unpredictability in questions asked can put any aspirant in an uncomfortable position.

 To put such doubts to rest, in this article we have penned down The Best Approach And Tips For Your Perfect Environment Exam Preparation.

 Yes, you must.
-Environment & Ecology is an important topic from the perspective of both the IAS Prelims syllabus and the IAS mains.
+Ecology is an important topic from the perspective of both the IAS Prelims syllabus and the IAS mains.

-It won’t be a wise decision to take preparation for environment lightly.
+It won’t be a wise decision to take preparation for the environment lightly.

-You must study ecological terms like Ecotone, the Ecological ecosystem, Food chain in the ecosystem., environmental deterioration and its effects on human beings.
+You must study the environmental impact assessment for UPSC.
+Gather knowledge on ecological terms like ecotone, the ecological ecosystem, the food chain in the ecosystem., environmental deterioration and its effects on human beings.

 Study International Union for Conservation of Nature and Natural Resources (IUCN), why biodiversity is important for human survival, Red Data Book and Biodiversity Hotspots.

 Cover Acid rain, Greenhouse Gases (GHG’s), Photochemical smog, algal bloom, and the Ozone hole.